jarcode-foss/glava/README.md

 <img align="left" width="200" height="200" src="https://thumbs.gfycat.com/DefiantInformalIndianspinyloach-size_restricted.gif" />

-**GLava** is an OpenGL audio spectrum visualizer primarily used for desktop windows or backgrounds.
-Displayed to the left is the `radial` shader module, and a more extensive demonstration [can be seen here](https://streamable.com/dgpj8).
+**GLava** is a general-purpose, highly configurable OpenGL audio spectrum visualizer for X11.
+Displayed to the left is the `radial` shader module, or for a more extensive demonstration [see this demo](https://streamable.com/dgpj8).
 Development is active, and reporting issues is encouranged.

 **Compiling:**